Zulkieflimansyah

-Zulkieflimansyah (born 18 May 1972) is an Indonesian politician and academician who is the current Governor of West Nusa Tenggara, serving for the term 2018-2023.
+Zulkieflimansyah (born 18 May 1972), sometimes colloquially called Bang Zul, is an Indonesian politician and academic who is the latest Governor proper of West Nusa Tenggara, serving for the term 2018-2023.
 Before being elected as governor, he had been elected to the People's Representative Council thrice.

-A graduate of University of Strathclyde and University of Indonesia, he served as a representative of Banten for over 13 years before being elected governor of his origin province.
+A graduate of the University of Strathclyde and the University of Indonesia, he served as a representative of Banten for over 13 years before being elected governor of his origin province.

 Background

 Zulkieflimansyah was born in the town of Sumbawa Besar on 18 May 1972.
 During his studies, he participated in a student exchange program and studied briefly in Australia.
-After he returned home, he studied at the University of Indonesia, graduating from the faculty of economics in 1995.
-He then continued his studies in the University of Strathclyde, gaining a Masters in Marketing by 1998 and another Masters in Industrialization, Trade and Economic Policy.
+After he returned home, he studied at the University of Indonesia, graduating from the Faculty of Economics in 1995.
+He then continued his studies at the University of Strathclyde, gaining a Masters in Marketing by 1998 and another Masters in Industrialization, Trade and Economic Policy.
 He later earned a doctorate in Strathclyde in 2001.

 Career

 Parliament

 He was elected to the People's Representative Council following the 2004 legislative election, winning a seat from Banten's 2nd district.
-According to Hidayat Nur Wahid, Zulkieflimansyah's lobbying was instrumental in Hidayat becoming parliamentary speaker by securing the votes from the Regional Representative Council members.
+According to Hidayat Nur Wahid, Zulkieflimansyah's lobbying was instrumental in Hidayat becoming a parliamentary speaker by securing the votes of the Regional Representative Council members.
 In 2006, he ran as a gubernatorial candidate in Banten's gubernatorial election, but lost to Ratu Atut Chosiyah, placing second with 33.15 percent of the votes.
 He secured reelection in 2009, and was appointed deputy chairman of the ninth commission in 2011.

 In the 2014 legislative election, he secured a third term after winning 38,966 votes.
 He resigned to run in the 2018 West Nusa Tenggara gubernatorial election, with his resignation being accepted on 2 February 2018.